Baloch Regiment

 The Baloch Regiment is an infantry regiment of the Pakistan Army.
 The modern regiment was formed in May 1956 by the merger of 8th Punjab and Bahawalpur Regiments with the Baluch Regiment.
-Since then, further raisings have brought the strength of the Regiment to 27 battalions.
-The Baloch Regiment is descended from the infantry of the old British Indian Army and is named after Balochistan (formerly Baluchistan).
+Since then, further raisings have brought the strength of the Regiment to 62 battalions.
 Before 1991, it was called the Baluch Regiment but the spelling was changed to 'Baloch' to better reflect the correct pronunciation.